Download the Insight brief as a PDF

 2 Note that this predates the introduction of tuition fees.
 Harvey, Lee, ‘Getting student satisfaction’, the Guardian, 27 November 2001; Department for Education and Skills, ‘White paper: The future of higher education’, 2003, p47.

-3 For the specifics see The National Student Survey: Q&As for students.
+3 For the specifics see The National Student Survey: FAQs for students.

 4 OfS, ‘2009-2019 NSS summary data’ (available at 'National Student Survey - get the data')